#2d-3d #2d-array #array #cellular-automata #morton #z-order #map

 How it works

 the ZArray_D structs store data in 8x8 or 8x8x8 chuncks, using Z-order indexing to access the data within each chunk (as described here ).
-In so doing, the lowest 4 bits of each dimension are interdigitated to significantly improve data locality and cache-line fetch efficiency (though not as much as a Hilbert curve would do)
+In so doing, the lowest 4 bits of each dimension are interdigitated to significantly improve data locality and cache-line fetch efficiency (though not as much as a Hilbert curve would do).

 Why not just use Vec of Vecs (aka Vec<Vec>)?

-Most of the time, using a Vec<Vec> would have great performance, so long as you remember to structure your for-loops correctly.
-However, when the data is not accessed in a linear fashion, such as when implementing a cellular automata or a blurring or ray tracing algorithm, then the performance of a Vec<Vec> can be significantly impaired by frequent RAM access and cache-line misses.
+Most of the time, using a Vec<Vec<T>> would have great performance, so long as you remember to structure your for-loops correctly.
+However, when the data is not accessed in a linear fashion, such as when implementing a cellular automata or a blurring or ray tracing algorithm, then the performance of a Vec<Vec<T>> can be significantly impaired by frequent RAM access and cache-line misses.
 This is when data locality matters most for performance.

 Why not Z-Order the entire data array?

-Two reasons: Firstly, Z-Order indexing only works on square/cube shaped data, so a pure Z-Order index would waste huge amount of memory for 2D and 3D arrays that are long and thin.
-Second, on most CPU architectures (Intel, AMD, and Arm), memory is accessed in 64-byte cache-lines, thus the performance gains from Z-order indexing are less significant above 6 bits of linear addressing space (ie 8x8 or 4x4x4)
+Two reasons: Firstly, Z-Order indexing only works on square/cube shaped data, so a pure Z-Order index would waste huge amount of memory for 2D and 3D arrays that are long and/or thin.
+Second, on most CPU architectures (Intel, AMD, and Arm), memory is accessed in 64-byte cache-lines, thus the performance gains from Z-order indexing are less significant above 6 bits of linear addressing space (ie 8x8 or 4x4x4).

 Note